thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-PURCHASE-RULE.md

 The rule will be evaluated with the following logic:

+1. The handler determines if the rule is active from the supplied action.
+If not processing does not continue past this step.
-1. The token handler decides if the transfer is a Purchase (user perspective).
+2. The token handler decides if the transfer is a Purchase (user perspective).
 Only if it is, it continues with the next steps.
-2. The account is passed to the protocol with all the tags it has registered to its address in the application manager.
+3. The account is passed to the protocol with all the tags it has registered to its address in the application manager.
-3. The processor receives these tags along with the ID of the account-purchase-controller rule set in the token handler.
+4. The processor receives these tags along with the ID of the account-purchase-controller rule set in the token handler.
-4. The processor retrieves the sub-rule associated with each tag.
+5. The processor retrieves the sub-rule associated with each tag.
-5. The processor evaluates whether the rule is active based on the `starting timestamp`.
+6. The processor evaluates whether the rule is active based on the `starting timestamp`.
 If it is not active, the rule aborts the next steps, and returns zero as the accrued cumulative purchases value.
-6. The processor evaluates whether the current time is within a new period.
+7. The processor evaluates whether the current time is within a new period.
    -If it is a new period, the processor sets the cumulative purchases to the current purchase amount.
    -If it is not a new period, the processor adds the current purchase amount to the accrued purchase amount for the rule period.
-7. The processor checks if the cumulative purchases amount is greater than the `purchase amount` defined in the rule.
+8. The processor checks if the cumulative purchases amount is greater than the `purchase amount` defined in the rule.
 If true, the transaction reverts.
-8. Steps 4 and 5 are repeated for each of the account's tags.
+9. Steps 4 and 5 are repeated for each of the account's tags.
 In the case where multiple tags apply, the most restrictive is applied.
-9. Returns the cumulative purchases amount.
+10. Returns the cumulative purchases amount.

+**The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)]**

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkPurchaseLimit*